aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.drawing/stroke/on/_index.md

 ﻿---
+title: Stroke.on property
+linktitle: on property
-title: on property
+articleTitle: on property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Defines whether the path will be stroked."
+description: "Stroke.on property.
+Defines whether the path will be stroked."
 type: docs
 weight: 140
 url: /python-net/aspose.words.drawing/stroke/on/